TheBevyFlock/bevy-quickstart-book/book/src/setup.md

 ## Environment setup

-Option 1 is recommended if your local machine supports it.
+You will need a few things to get started.
 This game won't be GPU heavy so most hardware configurations should support running it.

-### Option 1: Local Setup

 - Install rust: [https://rustup.rs](https://rustup.rs)